paytontech/chromebookOS/README.md

 # chromebookOS
-and os written entirely on a chromebook
+an os written entirely on a chromebook
+--
+**name will likely change**

 ## chromebookOS todo
 **bold** = in progress